 04 of 10

 Sage is one of the easiest herbs to grow in a drought garden.
 It seems to disregard rainfall and keeps growing no matter what.

 Grow sage as a backdrop to your garden design; it grows large and bushy throughout the season and will fill out gaps in your garden.
 Not to be outdone, sage can also offer a pop of color in the garden.
 Salvia officinalis "Tricolor," offers bright and cheerful variegated leaves of cream, mint green, and pink!Continue to 5 of 10 below.

 05 of 10

 Being a Mediterranean herb, Rosemary is a no-brainer as the perfect herb for a drought garden.
-Rosemary may have more flavor if the soil is dry as well, making it even more delicious when I use it throughout the winter months.
+Rosemary may have more flavor if the soil is dry as well, making it even more delicious when you use it throughout the winter months.

 Rosemary may not be the first thing to come to mind in cooler locations, but here's a tip: Grow your rosemary in a pot that is dropped into another pot in the ground.
 That way, it can grow and be lovely all season, while making it easy to lift and bring indoors before the cold weather arrives.
 You can then bring it right back out the following summer and place it back in its original location.
 Nothing could be easier!